naim195/timetable-generator/README.md

 # Timetable Generator

 This is a timetable generator for the courses offered at IITGN during the 1st Semester, 2024-25.
+A [better version](https://github.com/naim195/timetable-generator-vercel) of this project is [deployed to vercel](https://timetable-generator-khaki.vercel.app/).
+There, I fetch the sheet data directly from Google Sheets instead of a static file.

 ---